kodecocodes/i9t/swift-2/swift-2.markdown

 ## Additional Things

-The previous sections covered a number of new features in Swift 2.0, but there are even more.
+The previous sections covered a number of new features in Swift 2.0, but there are even more (is this starting to sound like an infomercial?).
 For the rest of this chapter you will be experimenting further with some of the previously mentioned features and more new ones.
 The examples will not be as concrete as the string validation problem, but hopefully still interesting!

 ### Going further with Extensions